marnberg/tango/README.md

 # Tango
 Tango is a flexible build configuration tool that is the perfect partner for your Flutter project.
 Setup different build variants like paid/free or development/production.
 Tango handles copying of files, scaling images for different screen resolutions.
-It makes it super easy to swap out app icons for different build or provide different provisioning files for various distributions.
+It makes it super easy to swap out app icons for different builds or provide different provisioning files for various distributions.

 Tango is 100% written in Dart and should be easy to extend for your needs.